Shared Preferences in Android with Example

 - unregisterOnSharedPreferencechangeListener(SharedPreferences.OnSharedPreferencechangeListener listener): This method is used to unregisters a previous callback.

 Below is the small demo for Shared Preferences.
 In this particular demo, there are two EditTexts, which save and retain the data entered earlier in them.
 This type of feature can be seen in applications with forms.
-Using Shared Preferences, user will not have to fill in details again and again.
+Using Shared Preferences, the user will not have to fill in details again and again.
+Invoke the following code inside the activity_main.xml file to implement the UI:

 Reference: Shared Preferences | Android